Acclimatising Wooden Floors

 27 Aug 2024

-When heating and ventilation systems are first commissioned, a gradual process is always advised to gradually change the environment and allow acclimatisation over a longer period.
+When heating and ventilation systems are first commissioned, a gradual process is always advised to slowly change the environment and allow acclimatisation over a longer period.
+A phased introduction allows the flooring to adapt over time without sudden shifts in temperature or humidity.
 Longer acclimatisation times generate less movement in timbers as opposed to sudden dramatic changes.
+By increasing temperature and airflow gradually, the environment is stabilised in a way that protects both the material and the long-term performance of the floor.